maazinansari/maazinansari/content/posts/HundredYrFlood1.md

 The log-normal distribution is similar to the normal distribution in that it has two parameters, $\mu$ and $\sigma$.
 We need to estimate both.

-The following sections show how to estimate the parameters for the log-normal distribution, using two different methods.
+The following sections show how to estimate the parameters for the log-normal distribution, using four different methods I found in a paper on log-normal parameter estimation[^1].

-## Maximum Likelihood Estimates
+### Maximum Likelihood Estimates

 $$
 \hat{\mu}=\frac{\sum \ln x_i}{n} = \overline{\ln x_i}